 Let’s go back to our ecommerce example with a t-shirt’s product page.
 The primary page may land on a black t-shirt, but there are a number of other color options.

-However, search engines will know to only index and rank the canonical version of a page, preventing duplicate pages.
+Now search engines will know to only index and rank the canonical version of a page, preventing duplicate pages and optimizing your crawl budget.

 Duplicate content is a huge content marketing faux pas, and canonical tags keep your website in good standing.
 Here are a few benefits and key reasons why including canonical links in your website code is important: